qujohn314/fritter-backend/README.md

 **Returns**

-- An array of all freets sorted in descending order by date modified
+- An array of all freets sorted in descending order by date created

 #### `GET /api/freets?author=USERNAME` - Get freets by author